akankshahu/Ecommerce-Follow-Along/README.md

 ✅ Gained a deeper understanding of cart management in real-world eCommerce applications.

 This milestone enhances both user experience and backend efficiency, ensuring a reliable shopping cart system. 🚀
+## Milestone 19: Cart Page and Quantity Management

+### Overview

+In this milestone, we created a frontend page to display the products inside the cart and added functionality to increase and decrease the quantity of each product.
+We also wrote backend endpoints to handle the quantity updates.

+### What Was Achieved

+1. **Cart Page UI**:
+   - Created a new cart page that displays the products inside the cart using the endpoint built in Milestone 18.
+   - Each product in the cart is displayed with its name, price, quantity, and total cost.

+2. **Quantity Management**:
+   - Added `+` and `-` buttons for each product to increase and decrease the quantity.
+   - Implemented functionality to update the quantity in the frontend when the buttons are clicked.

+3. **Backend Endpoints**:
+   - Created a backend endpoint to increase the quantity of a product in the cart.
+   - Created a backend endpoint to decrease the quantity of a product in the cart.
+   - Ensured that the quantity cannot go below 1.

+### Steps Followed

+1. **Frontend**:
+   - Created a new `Cart.jsx` component to display the cart items.
+   - Used state management to handle the quantity updates.
+   - Made API calls to the backend endpoints to update the quantity in the database.

+2. **Backend**:
+   - Added new routes in the backend to handle the quantity updates.
+   - Implemented logic to increase and decrease the quantity of a product in the cart.
+   - Ensured proper error handling and validation.

+### How to Test

+1. **Run the Application**:
+   - Start the backend server using `npm start`.
+   - Start the frontend development server using `npm run dev`.

+2. **Test the Cart Page**:
+   - Navigate to the cart page in the application.
+   - Verify that the products are displayed correctly.
+   - Use the `+` and `-` buttons to increase and decrease the quantity of each product.
+   - Ensure that the total cost is updated correctly.

+### Technologies Used

+- **Frontend**: React, Tailwind CSS
+- **Backend**: Node.js, Express, MongoDB, Mongoose

+### Future Improvements

+- Add validation to ensure that the quantity does not exceed available stock.
+- Implement user authentication to ensure that only logged-in users can access the cart.
+- Add a feature to remove products from the cart.

+This milestone enhances the cart functionality, providing a better user experience by allowing users to manage the quantity of products in their cart seamlessly.